ModellingWebLab/weblab-fc/README.md

 export LDFLAGS="-L$HOME/anaconda3/envs/weblab/lib"
 ```

-You can then install this package with developer dependencies:
+You can then install the `weblab_fc` package along with its developer dependencies, using:
 ```sh
 pip install .[dev,test]
 ```